Lejla125/AtlantBHPraksa/README.md

 `bundle install`-Command will create a Gemfile.lock (if it didn't exist already) and will fetch all remote sources, resolve dependencies and install all needed gems.
 If the Gemfile.lock does exist Bundler will fetch all remote sources, but use the dependencies specified in the Gemfile.lock instead of resolving dependencies.

+`bundle update <gem_name>` - upgrades/downgrades a gem specified in Gemfile.lock

-`bundle update` - updates the Gemfile.lock by downloading/erasing needed or excess gems
+`bundle update` - allows user to erase gems from Gemfile.lock if necessary

 `bundle exec rspec spec/<file_path>`- executes Ruby scripts